-Gas Industry Co has analysed the submissions received on the Concept Consulting Group discussion paper, ‘Review of Gas Critical Contingency Management: Post Maui Pipeline Outage’, which can be found in the Submissions Analysis document.
+Gas Industry Co then analysed the submissions received on the Concept Consulting Group discussion paper, ‘Review of Gas Critical Contingency Management: Post Maui Pipeline Outage’, which can be found in the Submissions Analysis document.

-While submitters supported most of the recommendations in the Review Report, the submissions analysis notes that there is more work to be done in the areas of:
+While submitters supported most of the recommendations in the Review Report, the Submissions Analysis noted that there was more work to be done in the areas of:

-Gas Industry Co is working on preparing a Statement of Proposal, which is the formal description of proposed amendments to the CCM Regulations.
-We expect to issue this document for consultation in the current quarter.
+Gas Industry Co next prepared a Statement of Proposal, which is the formal description of proposed amendments to the CCM Regulations.

 This presentation from an industry workshop in May 2007 contains an updated and revised approach to emergency management based on submissions analysis from the July 2006 discussion paper.
 The proposal given at the workshop is a combination of a mandatory framework based on regulations together with industry arrangements that provide the details.
 The presentation also highlights key design issues and explores how the proposed hybrid approach will interact with MPOC mechanisms and processes.

 This discussion paper reviews the current arrangements for dealing with gas outages and contingencies, recommends mandatory arrangements be put in place, and highlights the issues and design decisions that need to be addressed.
 Gas Industry Co will take into account feedback received on the paper when undertaking the detailed design of gas emergency arrangements.

 This report, prepared for Gas Industry Co by Farrier Swier Consulting in association with Johnson Winter & Slattery, advises on the commercial issues involved in updating the National Gas Outage Contingency Plan (NGOCP).
 The overall objective is to develop a soundly based policy for pricing under outage and contingency situations.
 The report sets out detailed background information and analysis to enable stakeholders to provide informed input as a basis for a decision by Gas Industry Co on the most appropriate approach.